 The Merger was accounted for under the purchase method of accounting in accordance with SFAS No. 141, Business Combinations ("SFAS 141").
 Assets acquired and liabilities assumed were recorded at their estimated fair values as of May 28, 2008.
-Under the purchase method of accounting, the total estimated purchase price is allocated to M:Metrics net tangible and intangible assets based on their estimated fair values as of May 28, 2008, the effective date of the Merger.
-The preliminary estimated purchase price allocation as shown in the table below was based on management's preliminary valuation, which was based on estimates and assumptions that are subject to change.
-We are awaiting additional information about assets acquired and liabilities assumed that may result in an adjustment to the preliminary purchase price.
-The preliminary purchase price was allocated as follows (in thousands):
+Under the purchase method of accounting, the total purchase price is allocated to M:Metrics net tangible and intangible assets based on their estimated fair values as of May 28, 2008, the effective date of the Merger.
+The final purchase price was allocated as follows (in thousands):

 Cash and cash equivalents \$ 1,554

 Accounts receivable 2,010

 Prepaid expenses and other current assets 226

 Property and equipment 464

 Other long term assets 85

-Deferred tax assets, net 3,667
+Deferred tax assets, net 2,692

 Accounts payable (865)

 Other accrued liabilities (3,469)

 Deferred revenue (5,473)

 Other long-term liabilities (145)

-Net tangible liabilities to be acquired (1,946)
+Net tangible liabilities to be acquired (2,921)

 Definite-lived intangible assets acquired 10,160

-Goodwill 37,806
+Goodwill 38,781

-Total estimated purchase price \$ 46,020
+Total purchase price \$ 46,020

-Included in the preliminary purchase price allocation were \$9.6 million of deferred tax assets and \$3.6 million of deferred tax liabilities initially offset by a full valuation allowance of \$6.0 million.
+Included in the final purchase price allocation were \$8.6 million of deferred tax assets and \$3.6 million of deferred tax liabilities initially offset by a full valuation allowance of \$5.0 million.
 In connection with the reduction of the deferred tax asset valuation allowance recorded as of December 31, 2008 (see Note 7), the Company recorded a \$3.7 million reduction in the valuation allowance recorded for the acquired deferred tax assets of M:Metrics with a corresponding reduction of goodwill.
+In connection with the finalization of the purchase price allocation during the three months ended June 30, 2009, the Company reduced the acquired deferred tax assets by approximately \$1.0 million with an offsetting increase to goodwill (see Note 5).

-Of the total estimated purchase price, a preliminary estimate of \$1.9 million has been allocated to net tangible liabilities to be acquired, and \$10.2 million has been allocated to definite-lived intangible assets acquired.
+Of the total purchase price, approximately \$2.9 million has been allocated to net tangible liabilities acquired, and \$10.2 million has been allocated to definite-lived intangible assets acquired.
 Definite-lived intangible assets of \$10.2 million consist of the value assigned to M:Metrics customer relationships of \$3.2 million, intellectual property of \$2.6 million, developed and core technology of \$2.5 million and panel of \$1.9 million.
 The useful lives range from five to ten years (see Note 2).
 Goodwill represents the excess of the purchase price of an acquired business over the fair value of the net tangible and intangible assets acquired.
 Goodwill is not deductible for tax purposes.

-In connection with the preliminary purchase price allocation, the estimated fair value of the deferred revenue assumed from M:Metrics in connection with the Merger was determined utilizing a cost build-up approach.
+In connection with the purchase price allocation, the estimated fair value of the deferred revenue assumed from M:Metrics in connection with the Merger was determined utilizing a cost build-up approach.
 The cost build-up approach determines fair value by estimating the costs relating to fulfilling the assumed contractual obligations plus a market profit margin.
 The present value of the sum of the costs and operating profit approximates the amount that the Company would be required to pay a third party to assume the obligations.
 The estimated costs to fulfill the obligation were based on the historical direct costs related to providing the services.